RATIU5/flowline/README.md

 # Flowline

 A task management and team chat platform where conversations and tasks live together.
-Stop losing context between Slack and Linear.
+(Think Slack + Linear)

 ## Features